 BEE World, or Biblical Education by Extension, is a Colorado Springs-based religious organization that...more

-If discussing taxes tends to leave you confused and overwhelmed, you are not alone.
-The tax industry comes with it’s own language, including an array of terminology and jargon that is not used in day-to-day life.
-Without understanding these terms, filling for taxes may feel like an impossible task.
+Without understanding these terms, filing for taxes may feel like an impossible task.
+As a certified public accountant in Colorado Springs, I know firsthand how confusing taxes can be.
 That is why at Bennett CPA, simplicity is one of my core values.
-As a premier certified public accountant, I know firsthand how confusing taxes can be.
-That is why I am committed to simplifying the complexities of taxes to help you better understand and be prepared for your taxes.
-With my personalized tax services, I will partner with you through informative one-on-one consultations to ease any confusion, and allow you to be a part of the tax planning process.
+I am committed to simplifying the complexities of taxes to help you better understand and be prepared for filing.
+With my personalized tax services, I will partner with you to ease any confusion and file your taxes correctly and on...more

 Retirement is a significant milestone in life, one that most begin planning for when they receive their first job.
 In between dreaming of an RV road trip and hoping for more time with your grandchildren, paying taxes is probably the last thing you want to consider when planning for your retirement.
 At Bennett CPA, it is my mission to provide personalized tax services to individuals across Colorado Springs so they can focus on what matters: making plans for their future.

 Whether you are planning for your retirement or have already retired, there are a few things you can do to reduce your retirement taxes.
 While you will no longer be taxed on your income, the funds that you remove from most of your retirement accounts will be.
 At Bennett CPA, I understand that paying taxes is the last thing you want to spend your hard-earned retirement funds on.
 For this reason, I have compiled a list of a few ways I help my retired clients save money from being spent on excess taxes.